rossmacarthur/sheldon/docs/Configuration.md

 # Configuration

-See an example config file [here](plugins.example.toml).

-The plugins file follows the [TOML] file format.
+The config file follows a [TOML] file format.
 Its fields are described in this section.
 It consists of a list of plugins, a list of templates, and a few global options.
+See an example config file [here](plugins.example.toml).

 ## Table of Contents